monix/monix-connect/docs/gcs.md

-_Google Cloud Storage_ is a durable and highly available object storage service, almost infinitely scalable and guarantees consistency: when a write succeeds, the latest copy of the object will be returned to any GET, globally.
+_Google Cloud Storage_ is a durable and highly available object storage service, almost infinitely scalable and guarantees consistency: when a write succeeds, the latest copy of the object will be returned to any _get request_, globally.

 ### Dependency